 Bitrate – It can be adjusted according to your internet speed.
-For slow connection select the lower bitrate, with a higher speed connection you can increase the bit rate.
+For a slow connection select the lower bitrate, with a higher speed connection you can increase the bit rate.
 If you are unsure then leave it as it is.

-You can play around with bitrate later on while testing your streaming.
+You can play around with Bitrate later on while testing your streaming.

 Encoder – You will see both hardware and software encoding options in the drop-down menu.
 If the computer has a dedicated graphics card then you can select the hardware encoding, but make sure the graphics drivers are updated to the latest version.

-If the computer does not employ a graphics card then you can select Software (x264) encoding.
+And If the computer does not employ a graphics card then you can select Software (x264) encoding.
 If not sure then select software encoding.
 Hit Apply and OK.